zfountas/deep-active-inference-mc/README.md

 which is currently available in an online pre-print version.
 If you use this model or the dynamic dSprites environment in your work, please cite our pre-print.

-*NOTE: This repository is currently being updated.
-For a more complete version of the source code please visit again this page in July 2020.*

 ---
 ### Description
 In this work, we propose the deep neural architecture illustrated below, which can be used to train scaled-up active inference agents for continuous complex environments based on amortized inference, M-C tree search, M-C dropouts and top-down transition precision, that encourages disentangled latent representations.